Making sure your pet gets all the vaccinations they need is vital to keeping them fit and healthy.

 Your puppy can go out on walks with you a week after their second vaccination.

-Take your puppy out too early, and there’s a risk he could be exposed to a virus that his body can’t yet handle.
+Take your puppy out too early, and there’s a risk they could be exposed to a virus that their body can’t yet handle.

 Can I carry my puppy outside before vaccinations?